Lauren Lane

 • Roll out the pie dough to ⅛ to ¼ inch thick on a floured surface.

-• Using a 3 ½ to 4-inch, heart-shaped cookie cutter, cut out heart shapes. (or make a sqaure or rectangle)
+• Using at least a 3 ½ to 4-inch, heart-shaped cookie cutter, cut out heart shapes. (or make a square or rectangle)

 • Place hearts of dough on the baking sheet.